henrik/octopress/source/_posts/2016-01-05-elixir-string-interpolation-for-the-rubyist.markdown

 This is why we couldn't just interpolate the `ArgumentError` struct above, or any other struct, or indeed tuples.

-So how can I interpolate my tuple, or my struct?
+So how can I interpolate my tuple, my struct, or some lists?

 ### The `Inspect` protocol